Put a spotlight on the home Design experts, so you get your beautiful new home

 Different Qualifications for Home design experts

-There is a difference in the qualifications of a professional residential architect and that of a draftsperson/building designer.
+There is a difference in a registered architect’s qualifications and that of a draftsperson/building designer.

 Graduate architects complete five years at a University studying architecture.
 They graduate with a Bachelor of Architecture and a Masters of Architecture degree.

 A professional architect may then decide to go on and do further studies in an area of particular interest.
-These additional studies provide the other skills and knowledge for the architect to call themselves an expert in their field.
+These additional studies provide the architect’s other skills and knowledge to call themselves an expert in their field.

 A draftsperson/building designer typically completes a two-year Advanced Diploma in Building Design from a TAFE college.
 They can then register with the Building Practitioners Board.
 Before they can register, they need to demonstrate that they have had one year of practical experience.
 Registration is under the category of Draftsperson, Class of Building Design (Architectural).